JiayuX/Covid-Variants-Analysis-and-Forecasting/README.md

 <img src="https://raw.githubusercontent.com/JiayuX/Covid-Variants-Analysis-and-Forecasting/main/area.png" width="800"/>

-We then build a simple LSTM model to do a time series forecasting with the covid cases.
+We then build a LSTM model to do a time series forecasting with the covid cases.
 Here is the predicted vs original data:

 <img src="https://raw.githubusercontent.com/JiayuX/Covid-Variants-Analysis-and-Forecasting/main/prediction.png" width="800"/>

-Although we have very limited amount of data, the model can still predict the local zigzag behavior of the series and the overall increasing trend up to 2021/12/13.
+Although we have very limited amount of data, the model can successfully predict the local zigzag behavior of the series and the overall increasing trend up to 2021/12/13.
 However, it failed to predict the abrupt drop from 2021/12/13 to 2022/01/05.

 To use a more complex model and get more accurate and reliable forecasting, we need more data to train the model.